soda-research/vitrage/doc/source/resource-state-config.rst

 data-source we can supply it's own mapping to the aggregated state supported in Vitrage.
 This way we can know which state is more important.
-In addition we also normalize the states for the horizon UI (called operational_state) in order for the UI to know what color to show in Horizon.
+In addition we also normalize the states for the horizon UI (called vitrage_operational_state) in order for the UI to know what color to show in Horizon.
 This page explains how to handle this mapping for a given data-source.